The Woodlands High School: Band

 The Woodlands High School Band was honored by the John Philip Sousa Foundation with the Sudler Flag of Honor in 2003 in recognition for excellence in a concert setting.
 The band was honored again by the John Philip Sousa Foundation in 2009 and 2018 with the Sudler Shield in recognition for excellence in marching band.
 This makes The Woodlands High School one of only a handful of high schools internationally to have received both the Sudler Flag and the Sudler Shield.
 In 2003 and 2012, The Woodlands High School's Wind Ensemble was invited to perform at The Midwest Clinic.
 In 2012, the Wind Ensemble was named a National Winner in The Foundation for Music Education's National Wind Band Honors Project.
 Members of The Woodlands High School Band have placed in the TMEA All-State Bands and Orchestras every year since the school has opened.

 In 2006, the band received first place in the class AAA Bands of America Grand National Championships semi-finals.
 In 2013, the band was named the Bands of America Grand National Champion, scoring a 96.8 and winning caption awards for Outstanding Music Performance and Outstanding General Effect.
 The band has been a BOA Grand National finalist 12 times, the most out of any band from Texas.
 The band has been a UIL Marching Band state finalist 11 times between 2002 and 2024.

-The marching band has been invited to perform at the 2025 Rose Parade in Pasadena, CA.
+The marching band was invited to perform at the 2025 Rose Parade in Pasadena, CA, but declined.